Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Experiments

-\textbf{Results.} The results of the experiment can be found on Figure \ref{fig:gans1} and Figure \ref{fig:gans2}.
-Note that all methods from the point of view of local epochs worked approximately the same and produced similar pictures.
-But from the point of view of communications, Local and Cluster topologies are much better.
-In turn, it can also be noted that the Cluster topology is slightly ahead of Local.
+\textbf{Results.} The results of the experiment are presented in Figure \ref{fig:gans1} and Figure \ref{fig:gans2} (Section \ref{sec:pic_gan}).
+In terms of the number of local epochs, all the methods converged quite close to each other and produced similar images.
+In terms of communications, Local and Cluster topologies lead to much better results, and the Cluster topology is slightly better than the Local.